ArnoJoosen/Note-Taking-app/README.md

 <img src="./docs/images/windows_app_Todo.png" alt="Example of the Windows client" width="300"/>
 <img src="./docs/images/windows_app_Todo_edit.png" alt="Example of the Windows client" width="300"/>

-When the server is not connected to the client, the client will show a message that says And give you the option to enter the IP address of the server or exit the app.
 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/1k7fPbWD)